What machine learning is (definition)

 Reinforcement learning

-A computer program interacts with a dynamic environment in which it has a certain goal (such as driving a vehicle, playing a game against an opponent, or making business decisions).
-During the learning process, the program is given feedback related to a system of rewards, which serve to make it progress over time.
-If the action taken is correct, the model gets a reward, if not, a punishment.
+A computer program interacts with a dynamic environment in which it has a goal (such as driving a vehicle, playing a game against an opponent, or making business decisions).
+During the learning process, the program is given feedback related to a system of rewards, which helps it progress over time.
+If the action taken is correct, the model gets a reward; if not, it gets punished.

 Machine learning models and algorithms